aigis-styleguide/aigis/src/en/Documantation/configs.md

   - Documentation/Configs
 ---

-Aigis control a lot of action with configuration file (`aigis_config.yml`).
-All path names are interpreted relative from configuration file (`aigis_config.yml`) directory.
+Aigis control a lot of action with a configuration file (`aigis_config.yml`).
+All path names are interpreted relative from a configuration file (`aigis_config.yml`) directory.

 ## source: (`required`)
 Type|Default
 ---|---
 String or Array|undefined

-Specify relative path to source file (or directory) which is a source for generating style guide.
+Specify relative path to a source file (or directory) which is a source for generating style guide.
 You can specify single specified value or arrayed value.

 > #### Example
 In case of setting specific file and directory name to `source` value, see below: